nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

 <br>

 ### 🟡 I want something that logs the additions made to the file.
 Currently, I have the timestamp; I'm seeking additional data pertaining to these changes.

+- the log is showing me the last change i made to the more_names files, but the data is messy, i want it clean and pretty, i know now its possible to structure the data in a json type of format, and indented using PPRINT (for clarity).